This guide covers everything you'll need to know about a HomeBuyer report, including:

 - Where to find a surveyor

-A HomeBuyer Report (or HomeBuyer Survey) is a survey to find and document any problems in a property that could cause damage and need future repairs, such as damp or subsidence.
+A HomeBuyer Report (otherwise known as the Level 2 RICS Survey) is a survey to find and document any problems in a property that could cause damage and need future repairs, such as damp or subsidence.
 A HomeBuyer Report is carried out on homes that are in a reasonable condition and only checks for easily visible problems.

 The HomeBuyer Report will not detail every single aspect of the building, but it can reveal issues that might impact the value of the property and need further investigation.
 It will include all major sections of a property that are visible to the surveyor, so they will not lift up floors or carpets and wiring will not be included.

-If you have a property that is in need of renovation or that you intend to alter, we recommend you choose the more comprehensive Building Survey (Level 3) instead of a Homebuyer Report.
+If you have a property that is in need of renovation or that you intend to alter, we recommend you choose the more comprehensive Building Survey (Level 3 Survey) instead of a Homebuyer Report.

 What is included in a HomeBuyer Report?